Aluminium phosphide: Semiconductor applications

 Industrially, AlP is a semiconductor material that is usually alloyed with other binary materials for applications in devices such as light-emitting diodes (e.g. aluminium gallium indium phosphide).

 Toxicology

 Highly poisonous, aluminium phosphide has been used for suicide.
 Fumigation has also caused unintentional deaths.
 Known as "rice tablet" in Iran, for its use to preserve rice, there have been frequent incidents of accidental or intentional death.
 There is a campaign by the Iranian Forensic Medicine Organization to stop its use as a pesticide.

 Recycling of used aluminium phosphide containers caused the death of three family members in Alcalá de Guadaira, Spain.
 They had been keeping them in plastic sacks in their bathroom.
 The deaths occurred accidentally due to aluminium phosphide reacting with water or moisture, and becoming phosphine, leading to their death within hours.

 Aluminium phosphide poisoning is considered a wide-scale problem in the Indian subcontinent.

+Manufacturers

+It is manufactured by UPL Corporation globally, Intech Organics in India, Scimplify in the USA and others.

+Regulation

+In the UK, a license and "appropriate training" are required to purchase it.

+As of 2010, it was still available over the counter in India though "stricter norms" according to one author had been adopted.

+In the EU, it is an approved pesticide.
+The expiration of the approval was postponed twice, the last time on November 13, 2025.